fiskl-accounting/help-docs/docs/Settings-Configurations/tax-settings.md

 - Designate taxes as either Sales or Non-Sales taxes
 - Assign multiple taxes to a single Tax ID

-The currency of the tax is determined by the associated Tax ID
+The currency of the tax is determined by the associated Tax ID.

-For example when creating French VAT tax, you would apply for a French VAT number and assign the appropriate VAT rate to that EUR Tax ID
+For example when creating French VAT tax, you would apply for a French VAT number and assign the appropriate VAT rate to that EUR Tax ID.

 ### 2. Tax groups